precice/fluent-adapter/README.md

 ```bash
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH://ansys_inc/v232/tp/qt/5.9.6/linx64/lib
 ```
-if you run into a problem related to Ans.QT.dll while launching the workbench
+if you run into a problem related to Ans.QT.dll while launching the workbench.

 ### ANSYS version 2020 R2 on Ubuntu 20.04